autowarefoundation/autoware/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 frame transforms.
 This is true even to the extent that the tf2 contains the packages `tf2_geometry_msgs` and `tf2_sensor_msgs` which allow for easy conversion to and from the message types defined in `geometry_msgs` and `sensor_msgs`, respectively.
-However, AutowareAuto contains some specialized message types which are not transformable between frames using the ROS2 library.
+However, AutowareAuto contains some specialized message types which are not transformable between frames using the ROS 2 library.
 The `autoware_auto_tf2` package aims to provide developers with tools to transform applicable `autoware_auto_msgs` types.
 In addition to this, this package also provides transform tools for messages types in `geometry_msgs` missing in `tf2_geometry_msgs`.